-A good therapist is essential to getting a proper diagnosis, finding an effective treatment plan, learning to live well with the symptoms of a mental health condition, and overall improving your quality of life.
-If you’re searching for a therapist, first and foremost, know this: It’s not unusual to need to visit a couple (or more!) therapists before you find one that you feel is a good fit for you.
+A good therapist is essential to getting a proper diagnosis, finding an effective treatment plan, learning to live well with the symptoms of a mental health condition, and improving your quality of life overall.
+If you or a family member are searching for a potential therapist, first and foremost, know this: It’s not unusual to need to visit a couple (or more!) therapists before you find one that you feel is a good fit for you.

-That said, there’s a process you can follow to ensure you seek out the right therapist to work with as soon as possible.
+That said, there’s a process you can follow to ensure you seek out the right therapist or mental health professional to work with as soon as possible.
 We understand that figuring out how to find a therapist can be a daunting experience.
 That’s why we put together this guide, to teach you how to get a therapist who can treat you and your specific needs.

 Learn everything you need to know about finding a therapist here.

-Online therapy providers can be a great resource for those who live in small, rural communities without a lot of access to mental healthcare.
+nline therapy providers can be a great resource for those who live in small, rural communities without a lot of access to good therapists or mental healthcare.
 It’s also an excellent option for people who don’t drive, have mobility issues, juggle demanding schedules, or are looking for more affordable options for therapy — online therapy can potentially be more affordable than your local in-person treatment options.

-So how does online therapy work?
+So how does online therapy work ?
 Online therapy works similarly to in-person therapy, except each therapy session with your therapist is via a digital platform.
-When you’re looking for online therapy providers, be sure to search for therapists who accept your type of health insurance and specialize in the type of therapy you need.
+When you’re looking for online therapy providers, be sure to search for therapists who accept your type of health insurance or insurance provider and specialize in the type of therapy you need.

-If time is a concern, finding someone local can remove the headache of having to tack on extra hours to get to and from appointments.
-Seeing a licensed therapist who’s near you means you can get the appointments you need in less time, which can be a win-win if you’ve got a hectic schedule and are already feeling stressed about adding one more thing to your plate.
-However, depending on where you live, options may be more limited.
+If time is a concern, finding good therapists locally can remove the headache of having to tack on extra hours to get to and from appointments.
+Seeing a licensed therapist near you means you can get the appointments you need in less time, which can be a win-win if you’ve got a hectic schedule and are already feeling stressed about adding one more thing to your plate.
+However, depending on where you live, therapy session options may be more limited.

 When looking for how to find a therapist, don’t discount reviews (but be sure they’re from reputable sources).
 Recommendations from friends and family members can be a good way to go, too.
 When you’re asking people you already trust, you can be confident in the insight they share about a therapist’s style and approach to counseling.

 Students might find mental health services in their university’s counseling center.
 Those in the working world may be able to find help via their company’s human resource department.
-If you’re looking for a faith-based counselor, your place of worship or their governing offices may offer suggestions.
+If you’re looking for a faith-based counselor or family therapy, your place of worship or their governing offices may offer suggestions.

 “In the search for the right therapist, it’s important to consider reputation.
 Remember that finding the right fit is important.
 Asking friends and family who are in therapy for recommendations can be the start of finding a therapist.
 It’s important to ascertain if reviews of the therapist exist and if they’re honest and insightful.
 Not all therapists have a strong online presence and may rely on word of mouth.”

 One of the most important issues to consider when learning how to find a therapist is making sure that any therapist you’re considering is properly licensed.
 This means they have the education and skills necessary to perform their job.
-Many therapists will display their licenses on the wall of their offices.
+Many therapists will display their licenses or accreditation from the American Psychological Association on the wall of their offices.

 If not, you can ask them for this information or search online.
 You can use one of the several license lookup tools, such as the American Psychological Association’s therapist search tool or the Association of State and Provincial Psychology Boards lookup tool.